 Looking for fishing guides and outfitters?

-Rainbows and browns move in behind the salmon clusters and absolutely bang egg patterns and bunny flies.
+Rainbows and browns move in behind the salmon clusters and absolutely slam egg patterns and bunny flies.
 Fishing the salmon pods for trout produce some very big fish—often the biggest fish of the year.

 Tips for Fishing the Taylor River